4d/go-mobile/docs/tutorials/features/deep-linking.md

 # PUSH NOTIFICATION

-A great thing about Deep Linking is that it is completely compatible with [push notifications](push-notification.html).
+A great thing about Deep Linking is that it is completely compatible with ```[push notifications](push-notification.html)```.
 This means that you can send Deep links to your users and lead them directly to the right page.

 As you can see, this feature open a large range of possibilities for using 4D for iOS with minimal effort.

 Deep linking is a crucial feature in today’s apps, especially as users consume content faster and faster.
 This feature brings them directly to the desired location.
 So I strongly recommend that you use it in your 4D for iOS apps.

-The documentation is [here](https://github.com/4d-for-ios/4D-Mobile-App-Server/blob/18R4/Documentation/Classes/PushNotification.md) to help you manage your push notifications and Deep linking.
+The documentation is ```[here](https://github.com/4d-for-ios/4D-Mobile-App-Server/blob/18R4/Documentation/Classes/PushNotification.md)``` to help you manage your push notifications and Deep linking.

 ## MobileApps folder